Enzo Fittipaldi

+Fittipaldi switched to endurance racing in the European Le Mans Series for 2025 with CLX Motorsport.
+He was a member of the Ferrari Driver Academy from 2017 to 2021, and was also part of the Red Bull Junior Team in 2023.

+Junior racing career

 Karting

-Not much is known about Fittipaldi's karting career, he took a high of sixth place in the 2009 USA Rotax Grand Nationals in the Micro Max category.
+Not much is known about Fittipaldi's karting career.
+He took a high of sixth place in the 2009 USA Rotax Grand Nationals in the Micro Max category.
 Fitttipaldi also won the East Coast Karting Championship in 2014.

 Ginetta Junior Championship

 In 2016, Fittipaldi graduated to car racing in the Ginetta Junior Championship with Douglas Motorsport.
 He finished 18th in the championship with a best race finish of eighth, despite missing the final three rounds.

 Formula 4

 2017

 In 2017, Fittipaldi signed with Prema Powerteam for the Italian F4 Championship.
 He was massively outperformed by teammate and eventual champion Marcus Armstrong.
 Fittipaldi achieved a highest finish of fifth place four times, leading him to finish ninth in the championship.
 In the 2017 ADAC Formula 4 Championship, Fittipaldi competed as a guest driver.

 2018

 In 2018, Fittipaldi remained with Prema Powerteam for the Italian F4 Championship.
 In the first race of the year, he duly went to take his maiden single-seater victory at Adria, later winning again in the third race.
 However, he would not win for another two rounds, and lost the championship lead heading into Misano.
 There, he would take all available points by winning all three races which saw him regain the championship lead.
 Despite not winning for the next two rounds, a double Mugello win saw him seal the title at the final race.

 In ADAC Formula 4, in a season which was dominated by eventual champion Lirim Zendeli, Fittipaldi's sole win came at the second Hockenheimring round.
 He also picked up eight other podiums throughout the season and finished the year third overall.